RaviGauta1121/fitPlanHub/README.md

 - GitHub: [@RaviGauta1121](https://github.com/RaviGauta1121)
 - Project Link: [https://github.com/RaviGauta1121/fitPlanHub](https://github.com/RaviGauta1121/fitPlanHub)
 - Live Demo: [https://fit-plan-hub-lovat.vercel.app/](https://fit-plan-hub-lovat.vercel.app/)

-## 🙏 Acknowledgments

-- Next.js team for the amazing framework
-- MongoDB for the database
-- Express.js community
-- Vercel for frontend hosting
-- Render for backend hosting
-- All contributors and testers

-## 📞 Support

-For support, email ravigauta1121@gmail.com or open an issue in the GitHub repository.

----

 **Made with ❤️ and 💪 for the fitness community**